jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Ethical Wall**: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
 - **Granularity of controls**: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity
 - **IDaaS**: cloud-based service that broker IAM functions to target systems on customers' premise and/or in the cloud
-- **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person; identity proofing includes knowledge-based authentication and cognitive passwords, where a user is asked a series of questions that only they would know
+- **Identity proofing**: proving ussers are who they claim to be;process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person; identity proofing includes knowledge-based authentication and cognitive passwords, where a user is asked a series of questions that only they would know
+- **Knowledge-based authentication (KBA)**: process of asking a user a series of questions based on their history that is recorded in authoritative sources; e.g. a bank asks a customer a series of questions about past addresses they've lived, and current payment amounts for car/mortgage
 - **Objects**: things a subject accesses, such as files; a user is a subject who accesses objects while performing some action or accomplishing a task
 - **Passwords authentication**: the weakest form of authentication, but password policies help increase security by enforcing complexity and history requirements
 - **Self-service identity management**: elements of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
+**Split-response attack**: attack that causes the client to download content that was not an intended element of a requested web page, storing it in browser cache
 - **Subject**: actice entities, such as users, that access passive objects
 - **Whaling attack**: phishing attack targeting highly-placed officials/private individuals with sizeable assets authorizing large-fund wire transfers
 - **XSS**: Cross-Site Scripting (XSS) essentially uses reflected input to trick a user's browser into executing untrusted code from a trusted site; these attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites; XSS attacks occur when an attacker uses a web app to send malicious code, generally in the form of a browser side script, to a different end user; flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it